-What we will do: How this is evidenced: Behaving with Integrity: Council Constitution - ensure members and officers behave with integrity and lead Standing Orders a culture where acting in the public interest is visibly and Officer Delegation consistently demonstrated thereby protecting the reputation of Scheme the council.
-Code of Corporate - ensure that members take the lead in establishing specific Governance standard operating principles or values for the council and its staff and that they are communicated and understood.
-These Members' Code of will build on the Seven Principles of Public Life (the Nolan Conduct Principles).
-Code of Conduct for - lead by example and use the above standard operating Staff principles or values as a framework for decision making and Safeguarding Policy other actions.
-Complaints Procedure - demonstrate, communicate and embed our standard operating principles and values through our policies and Anti-Fraud & processes - which will be reviewed on a regular basis to ensure Corruption Policy that they are operating effectively.
-Whistleblowing Policy Appraisal Scheme • Induction Process -Members & Officers Training Records Gifts & Hospitality Register Register of Interests - Members & Officers
+What we will do:

+Behaving with Integrity:

+- ensure members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the council. - ensure that members take the lead in establishing specific standard operating principles or values for the council and its staff and that they are communicated and understood.
+These will build on the Seven Principles of Public Life (the Nolan Principles). - lead by example and use the above standard operating principles or values as a framework for decision making and other actions. - demonstrate, communicate and embed our standard operating principles and values through our policies and processes which will be reviewed on a regular basis to ensure that they are operating effectively.